Problem Solving Meeting Agenda: 4 Effective Steps to Conduct a Problem Solving Session

 Move forward with your action plan and keep a constant and deliberate eye on your metrics and KPIs.
 If that isn't doing enough to move the needle to correct the problem, run through the process again, and determine additional steps to take to alleviate the issue.
 Keep working until you solve the problem.
 You can read more about different applications for the process here and download our free and handy Breakthrough to Green tool here.

 However, many of you reading this post don't have a business dashboard solution already, so what can you do?

 - Ask for any issues from the team when setting the agenda for your weekly meeting.

-- Monitor your KPIs weekly and make sure major projects get frequent (and honest) updates.
+- Monitor your KPIs weekly and make sure significant projects get frequent (and honest) updates.
 If you wait too long between updates, you lose the ability to make the necessary adjustments if issues arise.

 - Create a shared spreadsheet to start tracking your most important metrics and projects as a place to start.
 However, you might find that you'll outgrow your spreadsheet quickly; it is a place to get started and organize your thoughts.